PhotonVision/photonvision-docs/source/docs/getting-started/installation/mac-os.rst

 Installing Java
 ---------------
 PhotonVision requires a JDK installed and on the system path.
 JDK 11 or higher is needed.
-You may already have this if you have fully installed the FRC toolchain.
+You may already have this if you have installed WPILib.
 If not, `download and install it from here <https://adoptopenjdk.net/>`_.

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------